lachu280392/Schlaeferprojekt/README.md

 Intelligent Systems in Medicine Project Seminar

-## Directory Structure and Measured Data
+## Data

+The data can be downloaded from the TUHH cloud: https://cloud.tuhh.de/index.php/s/HvGl0LUsJwfGlzo.
-After cloning this repository you need to create the following additional directories in your `Schlaeferprojekt` directory:
+After cloning this repository you need to create the following additional directories in your `Schlaeferprojekt` directory to be compatible with the code:

 ```
 .
 └── data